garfatta/solidity2cpn/README.md

 ├── app            # folder containing the CLI's source code of the tool ├── case_studies
-│   ├── models     # folder containing the CPN models of the use cases, designed using CPN Tools │   └── reports    # folder containing the state space analysis carried out by CPN Tools for the use cases ├── docs           # folder containing extended versions of the published papers ├── include        # folder containing the headers of the code ├── src            # folder containing the source code of the proposed Solidity-to-CPN transformation ├── tests          # folder containing unit tests of the tool
+│   ├── models     # folder containing the CPN models of the use cases, designed using CPN Tools │   └── logs       # folder containing the state space analysis carried out by CPN Tools for the use cases ├── docs           # folder containing the documentation of the tool │   └── reports    # folder containing extended versions of the published papers ├── include        # folder containing the headers of the code ├── src            # folder containing the source code of the proposed Solidity-to-CPN transformation ├── tests          # folder containing unit tests of the tool